 The doctor will review your family member’s list of medications and ask about their symptoms, including changes in memory, thinking, and behavior.
 If the doctor suspects dementia, they may use specific cognitive assessment tools, such as the Mini-Mental State Exam (MMSE) or the Montreal Cognitive Assessment (MoCA), to assess your loved one’s cognitive skills and memory.

 If your loved one seems confused, talk to their doctor.
-It’s important to know that delirium usually is a sign of a serious medical problem that requires immediate medical care.
+It’s important to know that delirium is usually a sign of a serious medical problem that requires immediate care.

 Merck Manual.
 “Delirium.”